21 Things to Know Before Moving to Atlanta, GA [2024]

 6. Atlanta's Economy is Booming

-Atlanta's economy is booming.
+Atlanta's economy keeps on rising.
 Fortune 500 companies like Coca-Cola, Home Depot, Delta Airlines, and UPS call the city home.

 The healthcare and higher education industries are also major employers in Atlanta.
 The range of industries and open positions leaves the market-wide open to pursue multiple career paths.